 Certain birth control choices, such as Depo Provera, can stop menstrual cycles from occurring.
 This may be practical for young athletes but it has been shown that it can be detrimental to bone at an important time in life to build bone.

-Young women in puberty and women close to menopause, have limited time to rebuild bone.
-Depo Provera can rob them of this critical time to build bone.
+Young women in puberty and women close to menopause have limited time to rebuild bone.
+Depo Provera can rob them of this critical time.

 Transgendered Youth, Estrogen, Testosterone and Osteoporosis

-I have been on bioidentical hormones for a number of years and I want to share my personal experience and the three main benefits of bioidentical hormone replacement therapy.
-I call them the three “S’s”.
-The three main benefits are:
+I have been on bioidentical hormones for a number of years.
+There are four main benefits of bioidentical hormone replacement therapy:

-One of the main reasons why I started bioidentical hormones was to maintain the strength of my bones and muscles.
-I found that once I hit menopause I was not able to lift as hard.
-I was not recovering as well from my workouts.
+One of the main reasons why I started bioidentical hormones was to maintain the strength of my bones and muscles and reduce my risk of osteoporosis.
+I found that once I hit menopause, I was not able to lift as hard and I did not recover as well from my workouts.

-Tests showed that my bone loss was at a very high rate because of my genetics, my petite stature, and being a Caucasian.
+Tests showed that my bone loss was at a very high rate because of my genetics, my petite stature, and my race (Caucasian).
 We know that, in general, women will lose bone between 1 and 5% a year.
 I was losing 5% a year.
 That was way too fast for me.
 And I had a lot of years left ahead of me.

 Since starting the bioidentical hormone replacement therapy, I feel much stronger.
 My stamina, particularly when I exercise, has improved.
 My bone density scores have stopped declining.